Paul Cardona: Time in Italy

 In September 1977 Cardona left for Italy where he started his ministry in the Diocese of Tivoli.
-On 4 December, 1977 he was appointed parish priest of the parish of St Philip Neri in Colle Fiorito di Guidonia.
-During his time in this parish Cardona built a pastoral complex for the parish use.
+On 4 December 1977, he was appointed parish priest of the parish of St Philip Neri in Colle Fiorito di Guidonia.
+During his time in this parish, Cardona built a pastoral complex for the parish use.
 Cardona served in this parish until May 1989.

-On 1 April, 1989 Cardinal Ugo Poletti appointed Cardona as parish priest of the parish of San Liboria in Rome.
-Cardona built a church and parish centre dedicated to St Liborius.
-It was consecrated on 7 November, 1998 followed by a visit by Pope John Paul II on 17 January, 1999.
+On 1 April 1989, Cardinal Ugo Poletti appointed Cardona as parish priest of the parish of San Liboria in Rome.
+Cardona built a church and parish center dedicated to St Liborius.
+It was consecrated on 7 November 1998 followed by a visit by Pope John Paul II on 17 January 1999.
 In 1997 Cardona was nominated as Prefect of the eleven prefectures of the Diocese of Rome by Cardinal Camillo Ruini.
-Moreover, in May 2000 he was appointed as a member of the Commission of Sacred Art of the Diocese of Rome.
+Moreover, in May 2000 he was appointed a member of the Commission of Sacred Art of the Diocese of Rome.

 Archpriest of St George's

-On 17 September, 2007, Cardona was appointed Archpriest of the parish of St George in Victoria, Gozo by Bishop Mario Grech.
+On 17 September 2007, Cardona was appointed Archpriest of the parish of St George in Victoria, Gozo by Bishop Mario Grech.
 He succeeded Dr. Joseph Farrugia as Archpriest.
-Cardona was installed as Archpriest of the parish on 4 November, 2007.
-He was appointed as Episcopal vicar for the Clergy on 4 November, 2016.
+Cardona was installed as Archpriest of the parish on 4 November 2007.
+He was appointed Episcopal vicar for the Clergy on 4 November 2016.

+Death

+Cardona died on 21 June 2023, at the age of 70.